How to Do Brush Lettering + Calligraphy. Learn the difference, watch the video lessons, download some free worksheets, and get practicing!

-Brush lettering takes some practice but it’s really fun once you get the hang of it.
-Using a marker or pen with a brush nib, you use pressure to create a calligraphic style of lettering.
 On the upstrokes, you use light pressure and on the down strokes, you use heavier pressure.
-I’ll demonstrate this in a video later in the post.
+I’ll demonstrate this in a video below.

-Using the proper paper keeps your brush tips in great condition so look for ultra-smooth paper designed for use with brush pens and markers.
-My favorites are:
+As I mentioned in the first video, using the proper paper keeps your brush tips in great condition so look for ultra-smooth paper designed for use with brush pens and markers.

 - Rhodia Dot Pad